Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

 As I approach fifty, I’m less interested in labels and more interested in alignment.
 I trust resonance more than explanation.
 I no longer feel the need to land on certainty in order to find meaning.

 I still believe individuation is our life’s work.
 What I understand now is that it unfolds whether we cooperate with it or not.
-The invitation is simply to pay attention, to notice what stops us, to let meaning show up without forcing it into language, and to stay present in a world that is often painful and still deeply beautiful.
+The invitation is simply to pay attention, to notice what stops us, to let meaning show up without forcing it into language, and to stay present in a world that is often painful yet still deeply beautiful.

 If we begin to sense what people call the afterlife more clearly as we age, perhaps it isn’t about where we’re going.
 Perhaps it’s about finally seeing what has always been here.